FAIRplus/the-fair-cookbook/content/recipes/infrastructure/data-catalog-deployment_matched.md

 ### Maintenance of docker-compose
 Docker container keeps the application in the state it was when  built.
-Therefore, **if you change any files in the project (URL_TO_INSERT_TERM_1681 https://fairsharing.org/search?recordType=project) , the container has to be rebuilt in order to see changes in application** :
+Therefore, **if you change any files in the project, the container has to be rebuilt in order to see changes in application** :

 ```shell
 $ docker-compose up --build